Healthy Homes Assessment Kelson

 Home Assessments Kelson for Rental Properties

-There are many things you should look for during an house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a myriad of things to look over in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be significant for property owners and landlords.
-For specialist advice, call today to book your rental properties home evaluation.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties